-Björkman, de Walque and Svensson (2013) designed a follow up study to Björkman, de Walque and Svensson (2009) to attempt to assess whether information on how to monitor providers and facilitated contact with providers alone is enough to increase participation and improve outcomes, or if there is a need to add objective information on how the facility is performing to influence the dialogue.
+Björkman, de Walque and Svensson (2009) to attempt to assess whether information on how to monitor providers and facilitated contact with providers alone is enough to increase participation and improve outcomes, or if there is a need to add objective information on how the facility is performing to influence the dialogue.
 They find that without the information on the facility performance the process of stimulating participation and engagement had little impact on health workers' performance or the quality of health care.
 They interpret this finding as the need for objective information to influence the discussion and the content of the action plan the community develops in conjunction with the health facility to improve outcomes.
 When that objective information on health workers effort and performance is not available, the action plans get "captured" by health workers and the real issues are not addressed.